cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-03-07-arduino-mkr-fox.md

 I would like to thank Sigfox's team for organizing the Hackster.io Sigfox Universities Challenge 2019, where I got the top 10 price and obtained an Arduino MKR FOX 1200.

+---

+## Update 2021

+I tried the device on prudction environment and having the debug mode on (which means that the led light is turned every time that there is a message transmission) and the battery lasted 3 months.
+I guess that the led lights reduce the expected life of 6 months.

+Having the debug mode off (no led light) the device battery should last more than 4 months, I didn't get to know how much more it lasted because my Sigfox subscription year ended, so I could use the network any more.

+When debug mode was off, I had some issues to wake up the device after entering to the power saving issue.
+Hopefully, I found this useful [post in the Arduino forum](https://forum.arduino.cc/index.php?topic=629227.0) which solved the problem.